 top of page

-The Kominka Collective brings reclaimed Japanese folk houses, kura, and other traditional structures that are going to be torn down to North America and beyond to give these extraodrinary structures and materials a second life
+We bring reclaimed kominka (Japanese farmhouses), naya (barns), kura (storehouses), temples, and other traditional structures that are going to be torn down to North America and beyond.

 While traditional Japanese folk houses are widely appreciated for their beautiful aesthetic and for the skill with which they were built, many of these extraordinary structures are being torn down and incinerated.

-This is an immeasurable loss, and it is our mission to protect, preserve, and reconstruct Japanese folk houses for the sake of future generations.
+This is an immeasurable loss, and it is our mission to protect, preserve, and reconstruct Japanese farmhouses and other traditional structures for the sake of future generations.

-The Kominka Collective was conceived as a way to share traditional Japanese folk houses with people outside of Japan, not as museum pieces, but as spaces to gather, live, and work – and in so doing to give these beautiful old houses a second life.
+The Kominka Collective was conceived as a way to share traditional Japanese folk houses with people outside of Japan, not only as museum pieces, but as public and private spaces to gather, live, and work – and in so doing to give these beautiful old houses a second life.

 We work with Toda Komuten of Shinshiro Japan to make reclaimed and restored Japanese kominka and traditional Japanese building techniques, materials, fixtures, and furnishings accessible to people outside Japan.
 We are not-for-profit company.